duggurd/bigbrother/README.md

-# Window Focus Monitor
+# BigBrother Window Focus & Title Monitor

-A simple C++ program that monitors Windows window focus changes and prints the title of the focused window to the console.
+A C++ program that monitors Windows window focus changes and title changes, tracking tab switches in browsers, terminal apps, and other applications that update their window titles.

 ## Requirements
 - Windows operating system